QuestioWo/Daedalus/README.md

-A maze generating and rendering program using recursive backtracking written in Sigma16.
 This was written cause I was bored during the exam diet and needed something to do.
 It also served as a way of better testing the [Sigma17](https://questiowo.github.io/Sigma17) emulator.

 ## Results
 In the output of the emulator after running this horrid program, there will be an ascii interpretation of the generated maze printed.
 For a `4`x`4` maze with the seed `1234`, as is the default when running this project, the below will be printed: